-Judges must be at least age 65 with 20 years or more of service or age 70 with a minimum of five years of service.
+Under Section 75522, judges must be (1) at least age 65 with 20 years or more of service or (2) age 70 with a minimum of five years of service.
 Two types of service retirement are available: Defined Benefit Plan or Monetary Credit Plan.
 Election of a plan must be made within 30 days after retirement.